hesreallyhim/my-pgp-inbox/README.md

 <br />

->[!Warn]
+> [!CAUTION]
->PGP encryption is very strong - it is used by journalists, activists, and security professionals all over the world.
+> PGP encryption is very strong - it is used by journalists, activists, and security professionals all over the world.
 However, this particular repo is **not** an appropriate platform for sending highly sensitive information, and it's not designed with that purpose in mind.

 <br />